Who Are You?

 Have you ever seen an aye-aye?
 Probably not!
 In fact, most people have never even heard of these strange-looking, small animals.
 They are a type of lemur, native only to Madagascar, and are nocturnal and hard to spot in their rain forest home.
 The San Diego Zoo had two adult aye-ayes, and in July 2019, they had a baby.

 Because aye-ayes are nocturnal, they are often already asleep for the day when keepers start work early in the morning.
 But one morning, keepers found that the female aye-aye, was still awake.
-Keepers peeked in her nest and found her snuggling and cleaning a newborn baby. giraffe
+Keepers peeked in her nest and found her snuggling and cleaning a newborn baby. vulture

 The Name Game